 Named one of “The World’s Most Influential Headhunters” by Business Week, Chadick Ellig is a premier retained executive search firm based in New York City.
-Celebrating over 35 years, our mission has always been to build relationships for the long term success of our clients.
+Celebrating nearly 40 years, our mission has always been to build relationships for the long term success of our clients.
 Chadick Ellig is retained for positions from Board Directors and CEO/President to line management and functional roles.
 Clients range in size from Fortune 500 corporations to mid-cap and private equity-backed companies.

 Chadick Ellig is the only New York member firm of IIC Partners, a top ten worldwide executive search organization.

 Chadick Ellig is proud to be a source of quality female executive talent for The White House.
 Our most recent recommendation resulted in President Obama’s nomination of Leslie Bains as Director of the Securities Investor Protection Corporation. >